 As the global economy lurches on waves of successive lockdowns, industries across the board are changing their approach to workforce planning, taking on fewer permanent employees and hiring freelancers to accommodate spikes in demand.

-Global problem: freelance solution
+Global problem: On-demand solution

 Since the start of the pandemic, many businesses have been forced to make painful redundancies in order to survive.
 Capacity is stretched to the maximum and easily overwhelmed.
 With no immediate prospect of a vaccine and virus cases on the rise, permanent hiring processes are being cancelled or frozen.
 Research conducted by McKinsey in May 2020 found that 67% of chief officers and functional leaders anticipate spending less on permanent hiring in the next 12 months.